-- 3. Item 46.
+- iv.
+Now a regulation has added significantly more weight to that proposition. - (4) Item 45.
 "Final regulations under §2010 addressing the computation of the estate tax in the event of a difference between the basic exclusion amount applicable to gifts and that applicable at the donor's date of death.
-Proposed regulations were published on November 23, 2018." - a.
+Proposed regulations were published on November 23, 2018."

 This is an amplification of Item 16 in the 2017-2018 Plan, which was described as "Guidance on computation of estate and gift taxes to reflect changes in the basic exclusion amount."
 This amplification made it clear that the target of the regulations would be the phenomenon known as "clawback" of the benefits of the doubled federal gift tax exemption during 2018 through 2025 if the "sunset" of those benefits occurs in 2026 as currently scheduled and the donor dies in 2026 or later.
-See Part XXIII.c.5 beginning on page 157.

-b.
 Regulations to prevent "clawback" were proposed in November 2018 (REG-106706-18, 83 Fed.
 Reg.
 59343 (Nov.
 23, 2018)) and finalized in November 2019.
 Although neither the statute nor the regulations use the word "clawback," the regulations carry out the mandate of the 2017 Tax Act in new section 2001(g)(2), which provides that Treasury shall prescribe such regulations as may be necessary or appropriate to carry out this section with respect to any difference between (A) the basic exclusion amount under section 2010(c)(3) applicable at the time of the decedent's death, and (B) the basic exclusion amount under such section applicable with respect to any gifts made by the decedent.